 ![]() |

-House on the river seems more modern and uses concrete instead of wood. |
+The house on the river seems more modern and is built of concrete rather than wood. |

 ![]() |